Advanced Health Assessment & Clinical Diagnosis in Primary Care - Elsevier eBook on VitalSource, 5th Edition

 Elsevier eBook on VitalSource

-Take the ‘next step’ in health assessment!
-Advanced Health Assessment and Clinical Diagnosis in Primary Care, 5th Edition goes beyond basic history and physical examination to help you master the diagnostic reasoning process.
-You’ll develop this key skill by following assessment guidelines that focus on a specific complaint rather than beginning with a previously established diagnosis or disease entity.
-Written by advanced practice nursing experts Joyce Dains, Linda Baumann, and Pamela Scheibel, this edition includes new chapters on evidence-based preventive health screening and on heartburn and indigestion, along with a new full-color design.
-Master the differential diagnosis process outlined in this book, and you’ll be able to accurately diagnose the majority of patients seen in today’s primary care settings.
+Take students to the ‘next step’ in health assessment!
+Advanced Health Assessment and Clinical Diagnosis in Primary Care, 5th Edition, goes beyond basic history and physical examination to help students learn the diagnostic reasoning process.
+They will develop this key skill by following assessment guidelines that focus on a specific complaint rather than beginning with a previously established diagnosis or disease entity.
+New to this edition are chapters on evidence-based preventive health screening and on heartburn and indigestion, a full-color design, and more.
+By mastering the diagnostic reasoning process outlined in this book, students will be able to accurately diagnose the majority of patients seen in today’s primary care settings.

 - A clear, consistent diagnostic reasoning process takes you to the next step of health assessment — beyond basic history and physical examination to diagnostic reasoning.